polymorphine/container/README.md

       ->compose();
 ```
 Notice that _wrapper definition contains reference to wrapped entry_ as one of its dependencies.
-Without it exception will be thrown because it wouldn't constitute composition - just a definition of
+Without it exception will be thrown because it wouldn't constitute composition but definition of
-different instance that should be defined with `Entry::instance()` method.
-This self-reference will
+different instance that should've been defined with `Entry::instance()` method.
+This self-reference
-not cause circular reference error because it isn't used as container call (as identifiers for other
+will not cause circular calls because it isn't used as standalone container entry (as identifiers for
-dependencies), but a placeholder pointing wrapped entry in composition process.
+other dependencies), but a placeholder pointing wrapped instance in composition process.

 ##### Decorating defined Records
 `Wrapper` can be also used to decorate existing record by calling `Setup::decorate()` method and, as
 previously, using self-reference as one of its constructor parameters.
 Let's assume for example that
-in dev environment we want to log messages passed/returned by a library defined as 'my.library' record:
+in development environment we want to log events of passing/returning messages by a library defined
+as 'my.library' record - here's how adding such feature might look like:
 ```php
  $setup->set('my.library')->callback(function (ContainerInterface $c) {
      return new MyLibrary($c->get('myLib.dependency'), ...);